About my journey and education

 My journey into the healing arts began when my own mother massaged me when I was an infant.
 She said that I would “coo” and relax as her hands would say “relax” in that non-verbal language that we all understand.
 When I shared a room with my sister as a kid, I enjoyed being able to soothe her back to sleep when she awoke with anxiety in the middle of the night.
 And in high school, I loved “untying knots” in my classmates necks and shoulders.

 But I never thought of a career in the healing arts until I went through my own health crisis as a young adult shortly after graduating from art school and college.
 I was experiencing high levels of stress and anxiety, had some frightening health issues surface and I was afraid of what was happening in my body.
-But through the wisdom and compassion I experienced from massage and energy work practitioners that I met, I started to understand what was happening and relaxed about it.
+But through the wisdom and compassion I experienced from the holistic practitioners that I met, I started to understand what was happening and relaxed about it.
 Once I understood that bodywork could help people to heal, and that it wasn’t just for pampering or for helping with athletic performance, I was hooked… I wanted to learn more about how to take my health into my own hands and how to help take care of my loved ones.

 While I was in New Mexico, and in the years following, I have studied the powerful and gentle work of Core Synchronism and Polarity Therapy with Robert Stevens, which transformed the way I touch and it was during my first core workshop that I discovered the name “Listening Touch” described what I was learning to do with my hands – not just feel and touch and respond, but to deeply listen and respond in a way that honors and doesn’t force.
+(This is a diagram of the energy body as taught in Core Synchronism)

 After practicing for a couple years, I wanted to release some of the deeper tension held in the nervous system that seemed to be holding people’s body’s so tightly, which lead me to study CranioSacral Therapy at the Upledger Institute where I learned even more about the power of gentle touch to release tension and pain, relieve headaches, and facilitate healing on a deep level.
 I love working with this beautiful system.